tranleanh/yolov4-keras/README.md

 keras==2.1.5

 ## Note
 The weight file `yolo4_weights.h5` was trained with the anchors of input size 608x608.

-注意不要使用中文标签，文件夹中不要有空格！
+Be careful not to use Chinese labels, and no spaces in the folder!

-在训练前需要务必在model_data下新建一个txt文档，文档中输入需要分的类，在train.py中将classes_path指向该文件。
+Before training, you need to create a new txt document under `model_data`, enter the classes to be classified in the document, and point `classes_path` to this file in `train.py`.

 ## TrainingSettings
 In `train.py`：